Learning from Synthetic Animals: Experiments

 We empirically find the performance does not improve much with CycleGAN.
 We conjecture that one reason is that CycleGAN in general requires a large number of real images to work well.
 However, in our case, the diversity of real images is limited.
-Another reason is that animal shapes of transferred images are not maintained well, which have a negative impact on performance.
+Another reason is that animal shapes of transferred images are not maintained well.
 We also try different adversarial training strategies.
 Though BDL works quite well for semantic segmentation, we find the improvements on keypoints detection is small.
 CyCADA also suffers from the same problem as CycleGAN.
 In comparison, CC-SSL does not suffer from those problems and it can work well even with limited diversity of real data.

-We apply domain randomization for all synthetic datasets.
-The intuition here is that to encourage the model to use more shape and edge cues, which are indistinguishable between domains.
-In addition, we use the same set of augmentations as in \cite{DBLP:conf/eccv/NewellYD16} for baselines \textbf{Real} and \textbf{Syn} and a different set of augmentations, which we refer to as Strong Augmentation.
-In addition to what \cite{DBLP:conf/eccv/NewellYD16} used, we further include Affine Transform, Gaussian Noise and Gaussian Blurring.
+We use the same set of augmentations as in \cite{DBLP:conf/eccv/NewellYD16} for baselines \textbf{Real} and \textbf{Syn}.
+We use a different set of augmentations for other experiments, which we refer to as Strong Augmentation.
+In addition to what \cite{DBLP:conf/eccv/NewellYD16} used, Strong Augmentation also includes Affine Transform, Gaussian Noise and Gaussian Blurring.